 - It provides immense flexibility.
 Moms don’t have to worry about incorporating breast-pumping into their schedules; instead, they can leave formula for a babysitter or day care provider to give to their babies.

-Baby formula provides newborns with essential nutrients such as protein, fat, carbohydrates, vitamins and minerals.
-New moms may feel overwhelmed by the different options available.
-Some contain cow’s milk or soybeans, and specialized formulas are available for babies who are allergic to milk or soy proteins.
+Many baby formulas consist of cow’s milk or soybeans, and specialized formulas are available for babies who are allergic to milk or soy proteins.
 Regardless of which baby formula that a mother selects, it is important to choose one that is iron-fortified to minimize the risk of anemia.

 What Is the Significance of Colostrum?

 Colostrum is “the perfect first food” for babies, according to La Leche League International.
 It is a breast secretion that is yellowish in color, has a thick consistency, and feels sticky.